KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 - Favorite Text Editor: Visual Studio Code

 ???
 **Let's start with introductions.
-My name is Kseniia Ryuma and I am a Solution Engoneer at HashiCorp.
+My name is Kseniia Ryuma and I am a Solution Engineer at HashiCorp.
 During my proffesional carreer I had worked on Smart Contracts, Orcacle Cloud Integration platform, and about 8 months ago I was introduced to Terraform.**

 **Now I am going to show a poll where you can tell us how much you know Terraform.
 That answer will help us to get to know you better**